beinganonymous/Read-the-Docs-demo/abc1.md

 - **useFront Property :**
-    This [issue](https://github.com/mit-cml/appinventor-sources/issues/180) says that, "[the useFront] property relied on an undocumented feature of the android camera system".
+    This [issue](https://github.com/mit-cml/appinventor-sources/issues/180) says that "[the useFront] property relied on an undocumented feature of the android camera system".
 This feature has been removed from nearly all androids, including older ones including 2.3 devices.
 There exists no intent to specify which camera to use, and the user should decide what camera to use.
 There was a well-known risk that it may stop working someday.
-That day came when there is an upgrade in Android OS from jellybean to kitkat.
+That day came when there is an upgrade in Android OS from jellybean to KitKat.
 Furthermore, according to [this comment](https://github.com/mit-cml/appinventor-sources/pull/335#issuecomment-86684286), App Inventor has always used an intent to launch the external camera app, and that intent does not have any way of specifying, and it definitely cannot query device state.
 Therefore, this property was removed from the AI design and block interfaces.

 - **Design Solution :**

     Properties Needed: **frontCamera**, **backCamera**.

     Methods Needed: **IsSelected**, TakePicture (already there)

 - **Implementation :**
-    Due to the limitations across different APIs and devices in how selecting the camera upon intent passing, it would be better if we discard the existing Camera component (working on Intent) and replace it with new component working on Camera API.
+   Due to the limitations across different APIs and devices in how selecting the camera upon intent passing, it would be better if we discard the existing Camera component (working on Intent) and replace it with a new component working on Camera API.

     According to the [Camera API documentation](http://developer.android.com/reference/android/hardware/Camera.html#open(int)), we can utilize the **Camera.open(int id)** method of the **Camera** class, where **id** refers to the camera the user has specified in the property list.